azdabat/Threat-Hunting-Rules/Advanced_Scoring_Kill_Chain_Logic_Guide/Guide To Understanding How & Why These Rules Are Engineered.md

 - Capability to express detection logic clearly
 - SOC-ready analysis guidance for IR teams

-This “hybrid” document is designed for analysts, engineers, and hiring managers to quickly understand **how** and **why** these hunts detect high-fidelity modern attacks.
+This “hybrid” document is designed for analysts, engineers, to quickly understand **how** and **why** these hunts detect high-fidelity modern attacks.